What is Obama's plan to tackle global warming?

 The Keystone XL pipeline is a controversial pipeline system to transport oil from Canada's oil sands down to refineries in the Gulf Coast.

-At the moment, the Obama administration is deciding whether to approve the northern leg of the project, which would transport 730,000 barrels of oil per day from Alberta, Canada, to Steele City, Nebraska.
+The Obama administration is still mulling whether to approve the northern leg of the project, which would transport 730,000 barrels of oil per day from Alberta, Canada, to Steele City, Nebraska.
 Since the pipeline would cross the US-Canada border, the State Department has to approve it first.

 Arguments for the pipeline: Oil companies and the Canadian government want the pipeline approved.
 Over the last decade, they’ve started extracting oil from Alberta’s tar sands — a gooey mix of sand, clay, and oil.
 But they’re finding it difficult to ship all that oil to refineries who can turn it into usable fuel.
 The pipeline would help with that, by offering cheaper connections to refineries down in Texas.

 Labor unions also back the project: A State Department review estimated that the pipeline would support 42,000 jobs over its two-year construction period (that's about 35 permanent jobs, 3,900 temporary construction jobs, and the rest support jobs or indirect jobs resulting from employee spending).
 The project would contribute roughly $3.4 billion to the economy.